Cardi B Shouted Out Colin Kaepernick At The VMAs And It's So Important

 Although the NFL holds steady that they value patriotism, according to Roger Goodell, they haven't explicitly said that Kaepernick has been blacklisted from NFL hire.

-Cardi B said during her intro of Demi Lovat's performance,
+Cardi B said during her intro of Demi Lovato's performance,

 Colin Kaepernick, as long as you kneel with us, we're going to be standing for you, baby.
 That's right, I said it!

 Her shoutout to Colin Kaepernick echoed across the virtual world with many fans, celebrities and platforms cosigning her powerful and unapologetic message.
-This year's VMA show was filled with political shoutouts, including Paris Jackson denouncing “white supremacists” at the beginning of the show, Katy Perry calling out Hurricane Harvey and drawing attention toward donating to the Red Cross, Logic with his moving performance dedicated to suicide awareness, and more.
+This year's VMAs were filled with political shoutouts, including Paris Jackson denouncing “white supremacists” at the beginning of the show, Katy Perry calling out Hurricane Harvey and drawing attention toward donating to the Red Cross, Logic with his moving performance dedicated to suicide awareness, and more.

 This was Cardi B's first appearance at the VMAs, and she made it clear that she plans to use her microphone for causes she believes in.
 Cardi B's fame began on social media before her debut on VH1's Love and Hip Hop: New York City, and from there, she has managed to reach heights that many did not see coming.